alaca/WP-Performance/readme.txt

 Depending on your WP Performance configuration, rewrite rules will be generated and listed under the “Settings” tab.
 You have to copy and paste generated rules manually into the Nginx config file.

-= Does WP Performance support WordPress Multisite? = WP Performance does not support WordPress Multisite yet.
+= Does WP Performance support WordPress Multisite? = WP Performance supports WordPress Multisite.

 = Where can I get help? =
 You can get help on the <a href="https://wordpress.org/support/plugin/wp-performance">wordpress.org support forum</a>.